Page Reviewed / Updated - October 02, 2020

 In addition to the state specific options that help pay for care, there are many non-profit and federal options.
 Use our Resource Locator Tool to find other programs that help pay for or reduce the cost of care.
 There are also programs that help veterans with assisted living and there are eldercare loans available in Georgia.

 There is a great deal of variance in the cost of care in Georgia, even for the same type of care in the same geographic region.
 Families might reduce their care costs by 20% - 30% by choosing a more affordable care provider.
 To save families the effort of having to contact many different providers to locate the one most appropriate for their needs and budget, we have partnered with an organization that does this at no charge to the consumer.
 Get assistance finding affordable care in your area.

-For more information about the costs and resources available in Georgia cities, click on the links below.
+For more information about top rated facilities and the costs and resources available in Georgia cities, click on the links below.